juriad/advent2022/README.md

 I wanted to implement a more sophisticated algorithm but BFS could do it as easily.
 The second part was pleasant, just look at the problem from the other side.

+## Day 13 - TXL

+What a ride.
+This language is unlike any other that I tried before.
+It is based on grammars and transformations.
+It has a good documentation in PDF.

+It was a roller-coaster of easy and hard bits - always hard where they were not expected.
+Parsing input - totally easy; algorithm for comparison - hard, recursion - easy, indexing and summing result - hard.
+In the second part; introduction of markers and sorting - easy and computing product - hard.

 # Lists

 ## Language pool